istio/istio/tests/e2e/README.md

 - framework.go: `Cleanable` is a interface defined with setup() and teardown().
 While initialization, framework calls setup() from all registered cleanable structures and calls teardown() while framework cleanup.
 The cleanable register works like a stack, first setup, last teardown.

 - kubernetes.go: `KubeInfo` handles interactions between tests and kubectl, installs istioctl and apply istio module.
-Module yaml files are in store at
+Module yaml files are in Helm charts
-[install/kubernetes/templates](../../install/kubernetes/templates) and will finally use all-in-one yaml [istio.yaml](../../install/kubernetes/istio.yaml)
+[install/kubernetes/helm](../../install/kubernetes/helm) and will finally use all-in-one yaml [istio.yaml](../../install/kubernetes/istio.yaml)

 - appManager.go: gather apps required for test into a array and deploy them while setup()